 There are many reasons why you may receive a 40X error when attempting to access an asset's URL.
-Below you can find additional information about how to see specific error reasons, including possible and common reasons for such errors
+Below you can find additional information about how to see specific error reasons, including common reasons for such errors.

 When Cloudinary returns an error for an asset's delivery URL that failed to load due to a problem with the asset or URL, we return an HTTP header containing more information about why the request failed.

 We also return this header for requests where an image was returned but there was a warning, such as when the default image placeholder was sent instead of the requested image.

 This information is sent in the 'x-cld-error' HTTP header, and you can see the value by using your browser's web developer tools to examine the request and response for the image which didn't load correctly.

 HTTP status codes also indicate the reason a request was not successful.
 Below are some of the most common error codes and likely reasons why the error occurred.